8 Ways Your Genes Influence Your Drinking Habits

 Should your family history influence how you drink?
 Or, how much you drink?
 Possibly.
 Scientific evidence links certain aspects of alcohol use to your genes.

-No one wants a hangover, right?
-New data suggests a strong genetic link with hangover frequency, researchers recently reported in Psychopharmacology.
-And drinkers in the study were more likely to have vivid memories of their hangovers if they had relatives who battled alcohol dependency.
-If your hangovers stand out in your mind, curb your drinking rather than trying the “hair of the dog” trick—especially if alcoholism runs in the family.
-Find out how to ease your hangover naturally.
+How bad was your last hangover?
+Clinical research published in 2019 in The Lancet suggests genetic factors account for variations in alcohol use disorders, including frequency and intensity of hangovers (which means if your parents got whopping hangovers, you probably will too).
+Other studies suggest drinkers are more likely to have vivid memories of their hangovers if they had relatives who battled alcohol dependency.
+If your hangovers are all too memorable, cut back on drinking rather than trying the “hair of the dog” trick—especially if alcoholism runs in the family.
+Meanwhile, here’s how to ease your hangover naturally.

 Sulfites are chemicals naturally occurring in wine, and used in food processing for preservation.
 Individuals with sulfite sensitivity experience allergic reactions ranging from mild to life-threatening respiratory symptoms, skin rashes and diarrhea.
-“Wine-induced asthma” occurs after a person with sulfite sensitivity consumes a glass of wine or beer.
-Research reported in Allergy and Asthma Proceedings suggests a genetic predisposition to allergic reactions to wine.
-If family members experience respiratory problems after drinking wine, there’s a higher chance their relatives will too.
-(Learn more about surprising sensitivities.)
+“Wine-induced asthma” occurs after a person with sulfite sensitivity consumes a glass of wine or beer, according to Clinical and Translational Allergy.
+Research published in 2018 in Allergologie Select suggests about 10 percent of the population is allergic to wine, and if your family members experience respiratory problems after drinking wine, there’s a higher chance you will too.

 Age of first drink

 Gout is a painful inflammation of joints, usually in the feet.
-Typically, aggravated by high levels of uric acid in the blood, people experiencing gout are advised to follow a low-purine diet (red meat and certain seafoods) and avoid alcohol.
+Typically, aggravated by high levels of uric acid in the blood, people experiencing gout are advised to follow a low-purine diet (red meat and certain seafood) and avoid alcohol.
 Dietary changes don’t always reduce uric acid levels in blood, and medication is required.
-New research reported in the British Journal of Nutrition implies a genetic link between alcohol intake, gender and uric acid levels in African Americans.
+Research published in 2017 in the British Journal of Nutrition implies a genetic link between alcohol intake, gender and uric acid levels in African Americans.
 Women’s levels of uric acid were associated with alcohol intake.
 If your family notices gout flare-ups after drinking alcohol, there’s a chance this could affect you as well.

-Cirrhosis, the toughening of liver tissue and resulting liver dysfunction or failure, occurs after years of alcohol abuse.
-But, it doesn’t happen to every single alcoholic.
+Alcoholic liver disease is a wide spectrum of liver problems including cirrhosis.
+These issues don’t happen to everyone who drinks heavily, but genetics can play a big role in who will.
 The medical journal Seminars in Liver Disease reviewed evidence suggesting a possible genetic link responsible for predicting which alcoholics progress to cirrhosis.
-In short—if you have a relative with alcoholic cirrhosis, you may be at a higher risk.
+In short—if you have a relative with alcoholic liver disease, you may be at a higher risk.